sapegin/washingcode-book/manuscript/book.md

 expect(props).toHaveProperty('data-codeception-id', 'type_Col_2')
 -->

-The difference between these two lines of code is hard to notices, and you can never be sure that the name separator is the only difference here.
+The difference between these two lines of code is hard to notice, and you can never be sure that the name separator is the only difference here.

-Likely, if you have such a requirement on your project, there will be many places with very similar code.
-There are many ways to improve it, for example create function to generate test IDs for each tool:
+Likely, if you have such a requirement on your project, there are many places with very similar code.
+One way to improve it is to create a function, that generates test IDs for each tool:

 <!-- const type = 'type', columnName = 'col', rowIndex = 2, toTitleCase = x => _.startCase(_.toLower(x)) -->